 SoCalGas exercised due diligence in the planning, design, and construction activities for this project to minimize or avoid costs when prudent to do so.
-As discussed above, the Project Team conducted a site visit to identify and incorporate discernible site conditions into the engineering, design, and planning of the Project.
+As discussed above, the into the engineering, design, and planning of the Project.
 Specific examples of cost avoidance actions taken on this project are: